 Make an "all about me" table tent

-The Wixie Training Tab at the teacher dashboard or Help system in the student application includes references and tutorials to help you learn and use Wixie.
-In the Level 1 tutorial, students create and label a picture of themselves and add a page of images to show their interests.
+The Wixie Tutorial Collection is made of documents you can view or even copy to customize.
+In the Create a Table Tent tutorial, students paint and label a picture of themselves and add a page of images to show their interests.
 The culmination of the tutorial is to print and fold a table tent to place on their desk.

 Write, illustrate, and publish an "all about me" book or eBook